shravanblocsys/Defi-Markets/README.md

 At its core are Decentralized Traded Funds (DTFs) — ETF-like on-chain portfolios, where NAV, fees, and governance are fully deterministic.

+At its core are DTFs — ETF-like onchain portfolios, where NAV, fees, and governance are fully deterministic.
+- Launch a DTF in minutes: Wallet → Parameters → Allocations → Confirm → DTF live in Marketplace.
+- Deposit/redeem at NAV → Trades execute through Jupiter Ultra V3 liquidity → Underlying assets are stored in a non-custodial vault.
+- Fees accrue continuously onchain.

+We're a Web3 x TradFi team:
+- 70+ Web3 projects launched
+- $50B+ in TradFi investment and capital raising

+We’ve seen both sides — and we’re building the bridge.

 ## Socials

 - [ X ](https://x.com/DefiMarkets)